graceframework/grace-framework/README.md

 * `plugin` - a profie to create a plugin
 * `profile` - a profie to create a custom profile
 * `rest-api` - a profie for REST API applications
+* `starter` - A profile for getting start to create anything you like
 * `web-plugin` - a profile for Web plugin that contains web resources `css` `js` `images`
 * `web` - default profile to creae a web app